seanmpuckett/sai/docs/Keywords.md

     >   'My friend Jon likes cats.',
     >   'My friend Sara likes cats.' ]

-And because one of the comprehensions is **alter**, you can actually chain any function at all.
+And because one of the comprehensions is **set**, you can actually chain any function at all.

     set double to task
       return chain empty